wp-plugins/fadeout-thumbshots/readme.txt

 == Changelog ==

+= 1.99 =
+* Changed a variable name which caused trouble with the start page definition (Thx Frank)

 = 1.9 =
 * Added new config option for a localized dummy tooltip (de = "Thumbshot wird erstellt"; en = "coming soon").